This post may contain affiliate links. Please see my disclosure policy for details.

 2. Browse the Burrell Collection

-Again, the Burrell Collection was closed for renovations until 2021 on my visit (as you can see my visit was far from successful!).
+Again, the Burrell Collection was closed for renovations on my visit (as you can see my visit was far from successful!).

 It’s meant to be one of the top attractions in Glasgow, so if you visit and it’s open I’d grab the opportunity with both hands.

 The Burrell Collection is a museum showcasing treasures from Sir William Burrell’s collections.
-The exhibits are artefacts collected from all over the world.
+The exhibits are artifacts collected from all over the world.

 It has one of the largest and oldest collections of Chinese Art in the UK spanning over 5,000 years, has portraits from the likes of Manet and Cézanne and holds one of the finest collections of Medieval tapestries.